T F C Frost Charitable Trust

 Trustees' Secretary: Mr John Holmes F.C.A. (primary contact for applications)

-The trust operates with no employees and no trading subsidiaries, maintaining a lean structure that maximizes the proportion of funds directed to research and training grants.
-The trustees meet twice per calendar year to review applications and make funding decisions.
+The trust operates with no employees and no trading subsidiaries, maintaining a lean structure that maximises the proportion of funds directed to research and training grants.

 How to Apply